chensxb97/chensxb97.github.io/_tabs/about.md

 order: 1
 ---

 Hey there!
-My name is Benedict (Ben), and I am a software engineer based in Singapore.
+My name is Benedict, and I am a software engineer based in Singapore.

 In my day-to-day, I design and develop observability components to support real-time logging and monitoring in Visa.
 In my downtime, I like to document and reflect on the lessons, thoughts and issues faced at work.